UPenn-CIT599/final-project-bookexplorer/README.md

         * Publisher
     2. Classes responsible for key process logic:
         * PredictionMaker
+            * Runs the process of making author and book recommendations
         * PredictionLearner
+            * A learner model to improve from existing predictions
         * RequestHandler
+            * Making requests and parsing responses from GoodReads API
         * UserInteraction
+            * Runs the user interaction process
         * WebScraper (TBD)
+            * Web scraper to obtain more book and author details

-2. External Libraries Dependencies:
+2. **External Libraries Dependencies**
+    * please add jar file or use a dependency management tool for below libraries:
         * okhttpclient
             * kotlin-standardlib
             * okio